zzhou007/rshell/README.md

 		<td>will have program output to file and append to file</td>
 	</tr>
 </table>

+### cd
+the `cd` command has been added to rshell
+`cd` takes you to home
+`cd -` takes you to previious folder if no previous folder will print error `cd path` will take to to direct or indirect path if no path exists rshell will end.

 ### Quitting Program
 The program can be exited with the exit command.